Mystics of Spiti

 - Any emergency expenses

-- Any extra expense incurred due to bad weather or political disturbances
+- Any extra expense incurred due to bad weather or political disturbances or any unforeseen reasons

 - Activities marked with an asterisk (*)